Learn / Blog / Article

 They are indicative of just how bad we were at implementing NPS.

 We had the timing all wrong.

-Initially, when we set up the NPS poll, we sent it to every single user.
+Initially, when we set up the NPS survey, we sent it to every single user.
 At the same time.
 And a lot of people answered.

-And then those users were never shown the poll again.
+And then those users were never shown the survey again.

-Then we’d send the NPS poll to new users within the first 24 hours of sign-up (which, we realize now, is insane).
+Then we’d send the NPS survey to new users within the first 24 hours of sign-up (which, we realize now, is insane).